Teacher, Early Childhood Provider, Faculty, and Staff Well-Being, Professional Development, and Supports

 This toolkit for training educators to improve adolescent literacy was developed around four topic recommendations: explicit vocabulary instruction, direct and explicit comprehension instruction, extended discussion of text meaning and interpretation, and motivation and engagement in literacy learning.
 A practice guide directs work in each of the four modules and tool sets.

-Image of student looking at teacher showing documents on whiteboard
+A student looking at a teacher showing documents on whiteboard

 Developing Educator Expertise to Work With Adolescent English Learners